 What is Agentic RAG?

-It is an AI agent-based implementation of Retrieval-Augmented Generation, where autonomous agents dynamically retrieve and integrate information into AI-generated responses.
+It is an AI agent-based implementation of Retrieval-Augmented Generation, where autonomous agents dynamically retrieve relevant documents and integrate information into AI-generated responses.
 These intelligent AI agents not only retrieve information but also execute tasks based on complex workflows.

 The shift from information retrieval to an interactive engagement with data not only significantly improves decision-making but also makes Agentic RAG a more advanced approach to information retrieval than traditional RAG systems.